nikalevidze/data-cleaning-project/README.md

 # Club Member Data Cleaning SQL Script

 ## Introduction
 This SQL script is designed to clean the data of club members.
-The dataset may contain inconsistencies, errors, and missing information, which this script aims to address through various operations.
+The dataset contains inconsistencies, errors, and missing information, which this script aims to address through various operations.

 ## Operations
 The script performs the following operations: